John McCaul: Society and culture

 Outside the university, McCaul was actively involved in Toronto's and Canada's cultural scene.
 McCaul was a dedicated musician and was president of the Toronto Philharmonic Society from 1845 to 1847.

 He was elected a member of the American Antiquarian Society in 1846.

 He served as president of the Canadian Institute, which later became the Royal Canadian Institute.
 Additionally, he edited The Maple Leaf; or Canadian Annual, a Literary Souvenir, and contributed articles and reviews to various periodicals.

 Family and legacy

 McCaul retired from the University College in 1880.
-He died on April 16, 1886, survived by his wife Emily McCaul who died in July 1, 1896.
+He died on April 16, 1886, survived by his wife Emily McCaul who died on July 1, 1896.
 His children were Lefroy McCaul, John McCaul, Charles McCaul, Mary Edith (McCaul) Benson, Emily Augusta (McCaul) MacDougall, Annie Margaret (McCaul) Hutton.

 McCaul Street in downtown Toronto takes its name from John McCaul, as did McCaul's Pond, a pond that formerly existed near today's Hart House (University of Toronto) fed by waters of Taddle Creek.